 - Depletion of Head Donor Source (FUE hair transplant gone wrong)

 - Harsh Hairline

-Scalp reduction involves removing bald sections of the scalp and pulling the hair bearing skin across, stitching and stapling the scalp closed.
+Scalp reduction involves removing bald sections of the scalp and pulling the hair-bearing skin across, stitching and stapling the scalp closed.
 Because of a broad history of unsatisfying and disfiguring results, scalp reduction surgeries have fallen out of favor with hair replacement physicians.
-The procedure does not restore hair; it instead gives that appearance of restoration.
+The procedure does not restore hair; it instead gives that appearance of the restoration.
 Today, doctors often regard scalp reduction as one of the worst hair transplant methods.